nmnaughton/nmnaughton.github.io/research.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[The Mechanical Problem](#mechanical-problem)

+By combining solutions to these problems I hope to create an imaging pipeline that can image a skeletal muscle, estimate the microstrucutre of muscle and use this microstrucutral information to inform understanding fo the mechancial function of the muscle.

+The first two problems (Forward and Inverse Probelms) relate to the major challenge of measuring the muscle's microstrucutre.
 The following is a brief video explaining how we can measure muscle microstrucutre using dMRI signal.

 &nbsp;